Africa son music

 (From partition of Africa by Prof Sempebwa).

 (2).
 Missionaries supplied information to the colonialists which they utilized to plan how to effectively impose their colonial rule on how to crash the African resistance.
 In the religious wars in Buganda, the British fought behind the Protestants.
 Colonel Saddler a British commander once said;

 (3).
-In fact there was a reciprocal relationship between missionaries and the colonialists that is why missionaries laid the ground work before the partitioners offered missionaries protection for the success of their evangelization mission.
-It’s here that words Reverend Willis are partnent;
+In fact, there was a reciprocal relationship between missionaries and the colonialists that is why missionaries laid the groundwork before the partitioners offered missionaries protection for the success of their evangelization mission.
+It’s here that the words of Reverend Willis are pertinent;

 “We as missionaries are indebted to the presence of the colonial government in this country and we would not forget when we reckon upon the triumph of the cross in Uganda.
 In how large a measure, these victories have been paved for us by others in the colonial government with its officers around us.
 We owe a peaceful country”.

 (4).
 The Church missionary society managed to raise enough funds for Imperial British East African Company for its staying in Uganda for at least 2 or more years.
 The church missionary society and Captain Lugard viewed that the company’s withdraw would live the British and the protestant party in a dangerous position versus Moslems.

 (5).
 Missionaries enhanced the growth of tropical raw materials like coffee, cotton to satisfy the British industrialists urge but disguising everything in Christianity.
 Bishop K. Boroup, for example, introduced cotton in Uganda.

 (6).
 They appealed to their home governments for protection in case of attack.
 It is in this light that Britain came to Uganda during the religious wars of 1884-1892 and later occupied Uganda.